sleepjie/Valanar/Valanar Superdocument.md

 While the Kanin share a similar lifespan to humans, typically living around seventy to eighty years, they reach maturity much faster.
 By the age of fourteen or fifteen, a Kanin is considered an adult, having undergone rigorous training in their chosen role within their clan.

 ##### Heritage & History
-The Kanin are a people shaped by cycles of unification and conflict; their history is largely defined by the rise and fall of Shogunates—a system in which one clan temporarily rises above the others to unite the clans under one banner.
+The Kanin are a people shaped by cycles of unification and conflict; their history is largely defined by the rise and fall of Shogunates; a system in which one clan temporarily rises above the others to unite the clans under one banner.
 However, these periods of unity have always been fragile, and betrayal or assassination often leads to the collapse of these regimes, plunging Nauska back into inter-clan warfare.

 The first major unification of the Kanin came with the Sadao Shogunate, led by the legendary Shogun Sadao.
 Sadao rose to power in a time of external threat, when the Kanin were being invaded by the forces of Old Vitgaard, a powerful foreign empire.
 With cunning strategy and unmatched martial prowess, Sadao united the warring clans and led them to victory against the invaders, driving them from Kanin lands.
 His reign is remembered as a time of strength, unity, and honour, though it was short-lived.
 Following his death, the Sadao Shogunate quickly crumbled as the clans vied to fill the power vacuum, leading to a new era of clan wars.

 After centuries of intermittent warfare, the Kanin were once again united under the Hanari Shogunate, which is remembered for its strict enforcement of the Samurai code and the establishment of the Northern Concordat, a treaty that brought relative peace to the region.
 Under the Hanari, the laws governing the Samurai were codified, and Nauska enjoyed an extended period of stability.
-However, the Hanari Shogunate too fell victim to internal strife; in one of the most infamous moments in Kanin history, Clan Harimau, long-standing allies of the Hanari, betrayed them, assassinating the entire ruling family in a bloody coup.
+However, the Hanari Shogunate too fell victim to internal strife; in one of the most infamous moments in Kanin history, Clan Harimau, long-standing allies of the Hanari, betrayed them, assassinating the entire ruling family in a bloody coup in the Age of Heroes.
 ##### Society
 At the heart of Kanin life is the clan, a family unit extended across generations, with each clan ruling over a specific territory in Nauska.
 The clan is the ultimate source of identity and protection for its members, and the concept of individualism is largely absent; one’s actions reflect upon the entire clan.
 Clan loyalty is paramount, and betraying one's clan is one of the greatest shames a Kanin can endure.